<

 Snowshoes

 For winter hiking on consolidated snow when crampons aren’t needed.
 Snowshoes are highly dependent on conditions and terrain — you may only need them a handful of times per winter.
 Rental is almost always the right call until you’re doing 10+ snowshoe days per season.
-Available at REI, outdoor shops, and many ski resort rental centres near mountain areas.
+Available at REI, outdoor shops, and many ski resort rental centers near mountain areas.

 $20-28per day